wo3kie/groupBy/README.md

-## Copyright (C) 2014 Lukasz Czerwinski
+## Copyright (C) 2014 Łukasz Czerwiński

 ## GroupBy
 groupBy is a simple project.
-In fact this is just one function only.
-The function takes a container and groups its items by a given groupping function or functions.
+This is a function which takes a container and groups its items by a given groupping one function or many functions.

-##
+## Website
 Project webpage: https://github.com/wo3kie/groupBy

 ## Requirements
 C++11

-## How to build it
+## How to build it?
 make

-## Tested with
-clang++-3.5
-g++-4.9

 ## How to use it?
 For a container with objects of type T